 The Golden Triangle is Kuala Lumpur’s nightlife hub.
 Jalan Bukit Bintang, which is one of Kuala Lumpur’s busiest streets, is lined with bars, restaurants and clubs, while Bangsar Baru, which was once a run-down business district, has also become a trendy area with many bars and restaurants.

 Weekends allow expats with families to travel the region.
-There are also clubs and gyms to join for those interested in the sports scene in Kuala Lumpur as well as social groups within the city that meet over the weekends.
+There are also clubs and gyms to join for those interested in the sports scene in Kuala Lumpur, as well as social groups within the city that meet over the weekends.
 Kuala Lumpur also has many beautiful parks for the whole family to enjoy, including the Perdana Botanical Gardens, Kanching Rainforest Waterfalls and the Kuala Lumpur Bird Park.
-The city also offers many museums and cultural activities for expats to learn about the local heritage and culture.
+The city also offers many museums and cultural activities for expats to learn about local heritage and culture.